Dans-labs/formats/docs/help.md

     *   A navigation structure is computed from the items.

 ??? abstract "transformations"
-    The generated markdown text is subjected to a transformation which makes the following replacements:
+    The generated [Markdown](fileFormats/markdown.md) text is subjected to a transformation which makes the following replacements:

     *   `[:` *dataType* `]` will be expanded to the display name of that data type,